Alaska school district meets extended fuel transfer deadline

-BETHEL, Alaska (AP) — An Alaska school district has met a deadline to move fuel storage tanks that were threatened by a rapidly eroding riverbank.
+BETHEL, Alaska (AP) — An Alaska school district has met a deadline to move fuel storage tanks that were threatened by a rapidly eroding riverbank, a report said.

-KYUK-AM reported Wednesday that the Lower Kuskokwim School District finished relocating the tanks at the community school in Napakiak Saturday.
+The Lower Kuskokwim School District finished relocating the tanks at the community school in Napakiak Saturday, KYUK-AM reported Wednesday.

 The U.S. Coast Guard granted a 24-hour extension of its Aug.
 30 deadline to complete the transfer of 36,000 gallons (136,271 liters) of diesel away from the Kuskokwim River.